Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 Let me briefly tell you possible way to further improve the model.
 First, since the feature we added are all implicitly present in the text, I would remove the meta-data based model and use only the BERT based model, unless you want to add information about the context of the tweet.

-Open questions:

-- Improving the model:
-  - More lite weight
-  - use the embedding for each word of the tweet instead of one for the whole tweet.
-  - fix mislabeled data

-- Adapt this project to class tweets (constructive comment, neutral, insult/offensive/garbage)
+Then I would try see why the misclassified tweet are misclassified by looking at the text explainer.
+Also we have seen that several of the tweets where the model makes mistakes are either quite ambiguous or they have been mislabeled.
+This mislabelling affects both the traning and the evaluation.
+So carefully relabelling the data set is a step that can help even though it's a tedious work.
+One other tedious work could be to clean even more the tweets and maybe remove stop words which is something we have not done.
+The BERT model itself can be improvef if for example instead of generating a single vetor per tweet we generate one vetor per word, and then let the top layer do the job.
+Another step that can indirectly improve the model is to try and use different version of BERT.
+Some for example are lighter than others.
+Even though this is not likely to improve the accuracy of the model it will make it run and train faster.

+In the end I would like the modify this model, and train it on different set of data, in order to write a small app that can class tweets into three categories: constructive comment, neutral and insult/offensive.
+This will be the topic of a future blog post.